Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Introduction

 \section{Introduction}

 Wearable robotic devices are becoming increasingly popular as a method to enhance and measure human movement.
-Traditionally, ``wearable robotics'' has been synonymous with exoskeletons that exert a force on the human body to assist and/or rehabilitate movement \cite{rosenWearable2019}.
-With the rise of soft robotics, the term expanded to include haptic interfaces, compression therapies, and dynamically-changing fashion \cite{zhuSoft2022}.
-A fundamental design challenge persists across these many different wearable robotic applications: what should the mechanical interface between human and machine look like?
+This includes both rigid exoskeletons that exert a force on the human body to assist and/or rehabilitate movement \cite{rosenWearable2019}, as well as soft robotic haptic interfaces, compression therapies, and dynamically-changing fashion \cite{zhuSoft2022}.
+A fundamental design challenge persists across these applications: what should the mechanical interface between human and machine look like?
 This interface is defined by the forces and torques applied by the human against their device (and vice versa).
 Thus, mechanically characterizing the human-device interaction can provide useful information, such as movement intent and force output, as well as providing insight into fundamental aspects of user motor control and even pathophysiology \cite{adamczyk2023wearable}.

-Despite this importance, the human-machine interface remains challenging to sensorize.
-We want wearable robots to dynamically respond to changes in both the external environment and human output.
-This dynamic response requires real-time feedback of the mechanical interactions between the user and their machine.
-However, current approaches mostly instrument solely the human \textit{or} the robot, limiting our understanding of the state of the complete system \cite{babicChallenges2021}.
-Current human-centered metrics like electromyography (EMG) and metabolic energy consumption often have low signal to noise ratios (SNRs) and slowly changing dynamics \cite{zhang2017human}, making it challenging for robot controllers to adapt to user behavior in real time.
-Robot-centered metrics like inertial measurement units (IMUs), reaction torque sensors, motor-generated voltages, and Bowden cable lengths measure the human by proxy \cite{leeControlling2016,lunenburgerBiofeedback2004}, which can introduce delays and uncertainty between the real and measured signals.
+For wearable robots to dynamically respond to changes in both the external environment and human output, they must have real-time feedback of the mechanical interactions between the user and their machine.
+However, current approaches tend to instrument solely the human \textit{or} the robot, limiting our understanding of the state of the complete system \cite{babicChallenges2021}.
+Current human-centered signals like electromyography (EMG) often have low signal to noise ratios (SNRs) or slowly changing dynamics \cite{zhang2017human}, making it challenging for robot controllers to adapt to user behavior in real time.
+Robot-centered sensors like inertial measurement units (IMUs), reaction torque sensors, motor-generated voltages, and Bowden cable lengths measure the human by proxy \cite{leeControlling2016,lunenburgerBiofeedback2004}, which can introduce delays and uncertainty between the real and measured signals.
 This complicates real-time control, as evidenced by recent efforts that use machine learning to combine multiple proxy measurements to achieve gait assistance \cite{molinaroTaskagnostic2024,luoExperimentfree2024}.

 Previous systems have measured human-robot interaction forces by adding force sensors into pads, straps and other mechanical attachments within the robot body.
 Force-sensitive resistors (FSRs) are the most popular sensors due to their low cost and straightforward electronics \cite{tamez2015real,bessler2019prototype}.
 However, their non-linear response curve and significant imprecision limit their utility in applications requiring fast and accurate readings \cite{velasquez2019error, choi2018compact, rathore2016quantifying}.
 Optoelectronic and pneumatic solutions offer higher accuracy, but at the cost of multi-step casting for fabrication \cite{lenzi2011measuring, langlois2020investigating,wang2021differential}.
 3D printing offers a potential way to ease fabrication difficulties, but current capacitive-based solutions require fine measurements of small capacitance changes \cite{langlois2021integration}.
 A sensing solution that is simple to manufacture, has high time resolution, and is adaptable across human interfaces has the potential to facilitate more robust real-time and dynamic control of wearable robotics.